mbmdm/polyp/README.md

 # Vulkan C++ samples

-This repository contains a collection of Vulkan samples, and maybe a simple rendering engine in the future, if I don't lose my motivation.
+This repository contains a collection of Vulkan samples, and maybe a simple rendering engine in the future, if I don't lose my motivation :smile:.

 ## Buil Windows